SOCAR: Other operations

 On 15 July 2021, SOCAR signed a cooperation agreement with Technip Energies involving a joint pilot project to produce offshore energy on a floating wind turbine.
 Back in April of the same year, Azerbaijan had signed a memorandum of understanding with the International Finance Corporation (IFC) in order to cooperate on offshore wind development.
 The cooperation between the two companies is to determine the potential of the countries offshore wind possibilities.

+On May 16, 2025, SOCAR Energy Switzerland, a subsidiary of the State Oil Company of the Azerbaijan Republic (SOCAR), commissioned Switzerland's first fast-charging station for electric trucks.
+The station, which is also SOCAR’s first of its kind, was officially opened at the Kölliken Nord refueling complex along Switzerland’s A1 motorway.
+The station is part of efforts to develop infrastructure for electric commercial vehicles in the country.

+In June 2025, it was announced that SOCAR acquired a 10% stake in the Israeli Tamar gas field, which is worth an estimated $1.25 billion.
+On August 2, 2025 SOCAR signed an agreement with Turkey to deliver gas to Syria through the Kilis Aleppo pipeline.

+In September 2025, an agreement between Gruppo API and SOCAR was made for SOCAR to acquire 99.82% of Gruppo API from the owning family.
+The acquisition, which is estimated to be valued at 2.5 billion euros, is to be completed in the first quarter of 2026.

 Locations

-SOCAR's headquarter is located at a 42-floor SOCAR Tower which was under construction since 2010 and completed in late 2016.
+SOCAR's headquarters are located in a 42-floor SOCAR Tower which was under construction since 2010 and completed in late 2016.
 It is the tallest skyscraper in the Caucasus with 209m of height.
 Apart from the head office, SOCAR's supporting offices are dispersed across the city.

 The first representative office of SOCAR was established in London in 1994.
-Now the company has offices in London, Frankfurt am Main, Geneva, Vienna, Bucharest, Istanbul, Kyiv, Tbilisi, Astana and Tehran.
+Now the company has offices in London, Frankfurt, Geneva, Vienna, Bucharest, Istanbul, Kyiv, Tbilisi, Astana and Tehran.

 Accidents

 On 17 August 2013, a gas blowout occurred at the platform No.90 of Bulla Deniz field.
 As a result, the platform burned from 17 August to 24 October 2013.
-On 23 October 2014, four workers were killed and three workers were in injured when during repair works on the platform No. 441 at the Narimanov field a small wagon-house fell into the sea which damaged a gas pipeline and caused a fire.
+On 23 October 2014, four workers were killed, and three workers were in injured when during repair works on the platform No. 441 at the Narimanov field a small wagon-house fell into the sea which damaged a gas pipeline and caused a fire.
 Altogether, fourteen SOCAR's workers were killed in oil and gas platforms accidents in 2014.

 On 4 December 2015, three workers of SOCAR were reported missing after part of the living quarters at Oil Rocks fell into the sea due to a heavy storm.
 At the same day, seven workers were killed, 23 reported missing, and 33 were rescued and evacuated when a fire broke out on the platform No. 10 at the western section of the Gunashli oilfield.

 (As of January 2016, a total of 10 bodies have been found, leaving 20 people unaccounted for.)